SynixeContractors/Documents/operations/coc.md

 The looting of items off of enemy units is a fineable offense.
 There are only two exceptions:

 * Medical gear when low and in urgent need.
-    * Weapons when out of ammunition, in urgent need, and approved by an element level leader.
+* Weapons when out of ammunition, in urgent need, and approved by your element leader.

 #### Possesion of Unauthorized Specialized Equipment